+i.
 Enterprise-wide energy plan and what are the goals.

-The College has contracted with Tenurgy LLC, to audit and analyze utility costs and other business operating expenses including electric, natural gas, water/sewer, telecommunications, and waste/trash services.
-This three-year consulting contract began in October 2020.
+The College has contracted with Tenurgy LLC in the past, to audit and analyze utility costs and other business operating expenses including electric, natural gas, water/sewer, telecommunications, and waste/trash services.
+The College is also addressing its environmental impact as one of the institution's strategic agenda.